 - Add the wet ingredients to the dry ingredients and mix with a handheld electric mixer until just combined.

-- Let the cake cool for at least 10 minutes.
+- Let the cakes cool for at least 10 minutes.

 For the Frosting